 Epyc fail?
 We can defeat AMD's virtual machine encryption, say boffins

-Evil hypervisors can lift plain-text info out of ciphered memory, it is claimed
+Evil hypervisors can lift plaintext info out of ciphered memory, it is claimed

 German researchers reckon they have devised a method to thwart the security mechanisms AMD's Epyc server chips use to automatically encrypt virtual machines in memory.